Mathématique: Chapter 5

 “I’m aware.”

 He needed to do something.
 He needed to focus on Young.
 He needed a computer, possibly.
-Possibly that would help him.
-Possibly.
+Possibly that’d help him.
+(Possibly.)
 Four were complete.
-He would get number five.
+He’d get number five.
 The quantum one.
-It would take him, maybe, a week, once he got his computer back.
+It would take maybe, a week, once he got his computer back.
 Or a computer.
 He could code from anywhere but—he wanted his computer.
-A computer would help him.
-Possibly.
-Possibly it would help.

 He was hearing a continuous tone.